siddharth270/HW_Saver-Assignment/README.md

 4. format the json file to new.json
 5. match every row of RAW DATA to that of new.json
 6. to get best results convert RAW DATA to lowercase
-7. finally save the extracted data to solutions.csv
+7. finally save the extracted data to solutions.csv with about 10000 technical skills